informatics-isi-edu/hatrac/REST-API.md

 where the new job is ready to receive data chunks.

+Typical PUT error responses would be:
+  - **401 Unauthorized**: the client is not authenticated and anonymous creation of a job is not supported.
+  - **403 Forbidden**: the client is authenticated but does not have sufficient privilege to create the job.
+  - **409 Conflict**: the object name is unavailable for such use.

 ### Chunked Upload Job Listing Retrieval

 The GET operation is used to list pending upload jobs on an object: